 Better Bone Health

-You are at high risk of bone fracture and osteoporosis if you do not take enough vitamin K. The 2015-2020 United States Dietary Guidelines suggest that women between 19 and 30 years old consume 90 mcg of vitamin K daily (4).
+You are at higher risk of bone fracture and osteoporosis if you do not get enough vitamin K. The 2015-2020 United States Dietary Guidelines suggest that women between 19 and 30 years old consume 90 mcg of vitamin K daily (4).
 Men in the same age group should target 120 mcg every day (4).

-So, if you do not consume vitamin K amounting to these limits, you are likely to suffer from these bone conditions.
+So, if you do not consume vitamin K amounting to these limits, you are more likely to have less than ideal bone mineralization.
 A cup of collard greens provides 770 mcg of this vitamin.
 It is enough to modify bone matrix proteins, enhance calcium absorption, and reduce urinary calcium excretion (4).

 Reduced Cancer Risk

-Science also shows that these cruciferous vegetables have anti-cancerous properties that prevent cancers of the upper digestive tract, pancreas, breast, kidney, and colorectal (4).
-In 2002, researchers discovered that brassica vegetables, including collard greens, broccoli, bok choy, cabbage, and mustard greens could reduce prostate cancer risk (1).
+Science also shows that these cruciferous vegetables have anti-cancer properties that may help prevent cancers of the upper digestive tract, pancreas, breast, kidney, and colorectal (4).
+In 2002, researchers found support for the hypothesis that brassica vegetables, including collard greens, broccoli, bok choy, cabbage, and mustard greens could reduce prostate cancer risk (1).

 However, Medical News Today studies suggest that some cooking methods could reduce these anti-cancerous properties.
-It is argued that such cooking methods reduce the glucosinolates levels that are crucial for reduced cancer risk (4).
+It is argued that in some cases cooking reduces the glucosinolates levels that are important for the benefit of reduced cancer risk (4).

-Besides reducing cancer risk, collard greens can also help prevent several diseases.
+Besides reducing cancer risk, collard greens may also help prevent several diseases.
 This is because they are packed with antioxidants, which neutralize the effects of free radicals in your body.
-Free radicals are associated with an increased risk of diabetes, obesity, heart disease, and mortality (3).
+Free radicals can cause oxidative stress, which is associated with conditions such as diabetes, obesity, and heart disease (3).

 Medical News Today also acknowledges that consuming collard greens could help people with type 2 diabetes better manage their condition (4).
 These greens are believed to help with this in several ways.

-Medical News Today reveals that these cruciferous vegetables help stabilize blood sugar levels, lipids, and insulin in the body (4).
-Any imbalance in these factors, for example, high blood glucose levels or hyperglycemia, is linked with diabetes.
+Medical News Today reveals that these cruciferous vegetables may help improve blood sugar levels, blood lipids, and insulin levels in the body (4).
+Any imbalance in these factors, for example, high blood glucose levels or hyperglycemia, is linked with increased risk of complications from diabetes.

 High Fiber Content